A Personal Savings Rate by Country Comparison

 1. At Least Americans are not Dead Last

 As bad as the U.S. personal saving rate looks, it’s not the worst.
-We came in 16th out of the 28 countries in 2013.
+We came in 27th out of the 30 countries surveyed in 2024.

 2. Canucks Like to Spend

-Canadians have previously had a worse personal savings rate than Americans in recent years.
+Canadians have previously had a worse personal savings rate than Americans in recent years (but that has reversed).
 This is in line with the data I found around U.S. vs. Canada consumer spending.
-Quite simply, Canadians love to spend their money on crap that they would be wise not to.

 3. The Economic Impact on Personal Savings is Substantial

-The U.S. personal savings rate jumped from 2.1% in 2007 (before the housing crisis) to 5.9% in 2009.
 I find it really interesting that when economic turmoil hits a country, personal savings rates in that country go up significantly.
+When in expansionary times, savings rates go down.
 One has to wonder how much economies further suffer as a result of people hunkering down and reducing their spending.

-4. The French Really Know how to Save
+4. Northern Europe Really Knows how to Save

 Discussion on Personal Savings Rate by Country